nixworks/public/news/2014/12/10/mauritian-general-election-the-opposition-mmm-pmsd-coalition-wins-a-majority-in-the-national-assembly-ending-the-ruling-mlp-mmm-alliance-s.md

 ### [2014-12-10](/news/2014/12/10/index.md)

-# Mauritian general election.
-The opposition MMM-PMSD coalition wins a majority in the National Assembly, ending the ruling MLP-MMM alliance's plan to grant more powers to the office of the President.
+# Mauritian general election: The opposition MMM-PMSD coalition wins a majority in the National Assembly, ending the ruling MLP-MMM alliance's plan to grant more powers to the office of the President.

 Mauritius voters rejected plans to grant more powers to the president by handing an election victory to a coalition that opposed changing the constitution, electoral officials said on Thursday.